Nikon D2Xs vs Ricoh GR III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2Xs and Ricoh GR III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2Xs does not offer wifi capability.
+In contrast, the D2Xs does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D2Xs (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the D2Xs has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D2Xs has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D2Xs was succeeded by the Nikon D3X.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D2Xs and the Ricoh GR III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.